 - WD-40 Specialist Water-Resistant Silicone Lubricant

-- Always use all-weather lubricants to protect your garage door from temperature changes.
+- Always use all-weather lubricants to handle temperature changes.